“People never learn anything by being told, they have to find out for themselves.” Paulo Cohelo

 1. Don’t over plan your itinerary

 Trying to fill in a detailed route for a long motorcycle tour is generally futile and almost always as a waste of time.
-So many things can happen once you’re on the road that pre-made arrangements will get trashed no matter how carefully crafted.
+So many things can happen once you’re on the road that arrangements will get trashed no matter how carefully crafted.
 There could be dozens of reasons for this.
 Some of the most common are unpredictables such as the desire to group up with newly made road buddies, problems with embassies and visa applications, unexpected health issues, poor weather conditions that can lead to floods, land slides or hazardous road conditions.
-Political turmoil is not uncommon either and new “no go” zones with clashes between opposing factions can appear quite suddenly both in and outside Europe.
-More, very real scenarios can be added to the list and unfortunately robbery and unexpected financial challenges should also be included.
+Political turmoil is not uncommon either and new “no go” zones with violent clashes between opposing factions can appear suddenly anywhere in the world.
+More, very real scenarios can be added to the list and unfortunately crime and unexpected financial challenges should be mentioned as well.

 It’s best to have a “general idea” of which direction you intend to move in and which major sites, locations, cities you expect to visit eventually, and at some point.
-However, be prepared to accept that you may never make it to all of your chosen travel spots for the reasons just mentioned.
+However, be prepared to accept that you may never make it to all of your chosen travel spots for a variety of valid reasons.

 It’s also best NOT to make commitments to family and friends (or organisations of any kind) to meet on specific dates at specific locations.
-Engagements such as these generally turn out to be difficult if not impossible to honour especially on longer trips.
-Promises and engagements become nagging burdens you will resent primarily because they urge you (the traveller) to rush, race, speed through countries on a quest to honour your commitments.
-Of course, this is the exact opposite of what overland travel should be.
+Engagements such as these generally turn out to be difficult if not impossible to honor especially on longer trips.
+Promises and appointments become nagging burdens you will resent primarily because they urge you (the traveler) to rush, race, speed through countries on a quest to honor those same commitments.
+Clearly, this is the opposite of what overland travel should be.
 The freedom of having your own transport should be an opportunity to explore towns, cities and parts of a country at a leisurely pace, preferably off the more beaten tourist routes.
 It’s best to turn unavoidable obligations around and arrange for family and loved ones to join you close to wherever you might be at the time they intend to travel, regardless of whether that means a couple of countries behind or even ahead of your intended schedule.